Madness, Money & Music

+Background

 The album featured an early recording of the song "Wind Beneath My Wings", which would later be famously covered by Bette Midler amongst others.
 It also included the first recording of "You Do It", subsequently recorded by Diana Ross and Rita Coolidge, and a cover of Janis Ian's classic "In the Winter".
 The album was one of Easton's lower-charting efforts, reaching number 85 in the United States and number 44 in the UK, but was more successful in Scandinavia and went Gold in Canada.
 Despite its underpeformance, Easton promoted the album by way of an hour-long special Sheena Easton...
 Act One, produced for American television and syndicated worldwide, during which she performed several songs from the album (along with debuting "We've Got Tonight", a single she recorded with Kenny Rogers) and embarked on her first world tour.
 The special also featured a duet with Al Jarreau and a cameo appearance by Johnny Carson.

+On 23 February 2013, British record label Edsel Records reissued the album together with You Could Have Been with Me in a two-disc package remastered with bonus tracks.

 On 22 September 2023, the album was remastered and re-released as a two-disc Deluxe Edition by Cherry Red Records including five previously unreleased bonus tracks from the sessions and the first official DVD release of the Act One TV special and 3 promotional videos from the album.